Mrnt/OctoPrint-FlashForge/README.md

 - PowerSpec Ultra 3DPrinter 2.0
 - Dremel Idea Builder 3D20

+These printers are not supported by [Octoprint-GPX](https://github.com/markwal/OctoPrint-GPX).
+Octoprint-GPX works on older printers such as the FlashForge Creator Pro and a few similar printers which use the GPX protocol.

 ## Current Capabilities

 - Automatically detect and connect to the above printers